 |Les Liaisons Dangereuses (1959)|

-These books illustrate why PTSD is—as my former shrink once put it—the gift that keeps on giving: Nobody will be trustworthy, not entirely.
+These [Hunger Games] books illustrate why PTSD is—as my former shrink once put it—the gift that keeps on giving: Nobody will be trustworthy, not entirely.
 Not when our parents and our governments, the very people who were supposed to protect us (or at least not cause us harm) are the ones who’ve thrown us in the midst of swinging fists and tracker jacker stings.
 How can we ever believe in anyone, even when we know (intellectually, at least) that we should?
 And if we can’t believe in anyone, why should we be anyone worth believing in?
 The Hunger Games trilogy gives an arrow-strike of a pulse to what Genet called “the irreducibility of terror.”.
 (The Nervous Breakdown, 3/12)This level of absolute failure of trust in authority makes Games more than a metaphor for Vietnam and/or school bullying.
 When I first heard about Hunger Games I instantly got mad that something could get so popular without me knowing about it beforehand, and also I thought it was a ripoff of Battle Royale.
-Now I'm okay with all that, because what the film's endurance test grind most reminded me of was Sydney Pollack's existential period pain-a-thon, They Shoot Horses Don't They?
+Now I'm okay with all that, because what the film's endurance test grind most reminded me of wasn't that, but Sydney Pollack's existential period pain-a-thon, They Shoot Horses Don't They?
 (1969, an earlier post on it here).